Fawas-Anayat/100-days-of-learning-AI/Day_6_of_Learning_AI/notes.md

+Welcome to day 6/100
+Today I started by learning how can i make a data pipline and then statrted exploring different methods i can transform data .
+These transformations are not just like that of the data cleaning in the pandas but it invloves different statistical concepts

 # Data Pipeline
 Its a series of steps though which raw data is passed to make it clean and able to be used by machine learning model for model training